-You can ask us to add another cardholder on your account.
+14. You can ask us to add another cardholder on your account.
 If we agree, we will send you an additional Card.
 You must give this to the additional cardholder and make sure they are aware of, and keep to, all conditions about the use and safety of Cards and Security Details.
-If you request it, additional cardholders may be able to contact us by phone to access information about your account and give us instructions on it as well as make Transactions.
+If you have previously given us your authority and this has not been withdrawn, additional cardholders may be able to contact us by phone to access information about your account and give us instructions on it as well as make Transactions.
 You can tell us if you want to check or change what they can do.
 Additional cardholders will not be able to initiate Transactions or access account information through a TPP.
 We can remove an additional cardholder if a regulatory requirement prevents us dealing with them.
 You are responsible for all use of the additional Card and any charges payable as a result.
 Transactions made by an additional cardholder are treated as if you had made them.
 This means you must pay for all Transactions that are authorised before an additional Card is cancelled, even if they make you break this agreement, or are charged to your account after the Card has been cancelled.
 Contact us if you wish to cancel an additional Card.
 As this agreement is personal to you, additional Cards will be cancelled if we receive notice of your death, or you end the agreement.
 Additional cardholders cannot set up Instalment Plans.

 15.1 You can instruct a TPP (not available to additional cardholders), to access information on your account or initiate certain Transactions from your account online but it must be open and transparent about its identity and act in line with relevant legal and regulatory requirements.
 We will treat any instruction from a TPP as if it was from you and the terms of this agreement will apply.